 We tried hard to keep up as there are no trails, no signs to navigate and relied on the Hadzabe to lead us back.
 We reached an overlook by the river, where a couple of rare trees and baobabs stood above the shrubs.
 The hunters lifted their bows and had a shot at two small birds, the size of doves, perched high on the branches.
 But the chance was on the bird side.
 Arrows flew high and landed hard.

 As they picked their arrows, the hunters carried on their search, running over the edge of the cliff.
 Not far below stood the river, where another group of women in colorful grabs washed clothes and filled containers with water.
-From the hunters and the group of women, we were the ecstatic witnesses of the traditional way of rural Africa – a scene probably untouched over hundreds of thousands of years.
+From the hunters and the group of women, we witnessed the traditional way of rural Africa – a scene probably untouched over hundreds of thousands of years.

 Suddenly the hunters got excited and ran faster toward a corner of the cliff.
-With the dry season, animals tend to gather close to the water and the area proved to be a more fruitful hunting ground.
-As we made our way to reaching them, one hunter came back with what appeared to be a small golden mongoose on his arrow.
+With the dry season, animals tend to gather close to the water, a more fruitful hunting ground.
+One hunter came back with a small golden mongoose on his arrow.
 The poor beast was hardly the size of half-a-arm and still squeamish.
 But how could we be sensitive and mindful of the little beast when five hungry men were about to share its small carcass.

-But this was still a pitiful hunt and the hunters were definitely interested in more game.
-The day started to warm up and we had a hard time to follow the Hadzabe hunters around over the uneven rocky terrain.
-The patience and hunting skills of the hunters, however, paid off and we saw them successfully arrowed down two small birds.
+But this was still a pitiful hunt, and the hunters were definitely interested in more game.
+The day started to warm up.
+We had a hard time following the Hadzabe hunters around over the uneven rocky terrain.
+The patience and hunting skills of the hunters, however, paid off as they arrowed down two small birds.

 And There Was Fire

-We figured they would take these back to the village to share with the other members, but the hunters regrouped and grabbed high yellow grass by the handful.
-Putting the straws together, they began to scrape a small stick over a tiny blackened stone and soon, sparks and smoke originated from the exercise.
-In front of our own eyes, deep in the wild and remote part of Africa, the production of fire as it must have happened in the dawn of age.
+We figured they would take these back to the village to share with the other members.
+However, the hunters regrouped and grabbed high yellow grass by the handful.
+Putting the straws together, they began to scrape a small stick over a tiny blackened stone.
+Soon, sparks and smoke appeared.
+In front of our own eyes, deep in the wild and remote part of Africa, we saw the production of fire as it must have happened since the dawn of age.

 Ancestral Traditions in Danger

-By nature, Hadzabe hunter-gathers go at their tasks daily but the resources have diminished through to the development around them, and especially by the Datooga herders that clear the lands where Hadza traditional live.
-Dedicated lands have been granted to them by the Tanzanian government in an effort to preserve the traditional way of life.
-Today a portion of the village’s revenue come from the sale of small colorful bead bracelets, which we purchased as a reminder of our experience and to provide financial support.
+By nature, Hadzabe hunter-gathers go at their tasks daily.
+The resources, however, have diminished through to the development around them, and especially by the Datooga herders clearing the lands where Hadza traditional live.
+Dedicated lands have been granted to them by the Tanzanian government to preserve the traditional way of life.
+Today a portion of the village’s revenue comes from the sale of small colorful bead bracelets.
+We purchased as a reminder of our experience and to provide financial support.

 That day was a unique view into traditional tribal life in Africa, in memorial way of life that only a few still sustain today.
 We were honored to have been the witness of these ancestral customs.